Updated: Feb 22

 In this time of social distancing, your website is a great tool to advertise, to offer your client base support, and to inform the general public about any changes you might have made.
-You may be able to provide wisdom, structure or support, and education as well.
-You know your industry; you just need to be searchable and findable.
+At this time, you may be able to provide wisdom, structure or support, and education as well.
+You know your industry; now you just need to be searchable and findable.
 Your website can make the navigating of the questions your clients are asking easy to answer.

 Or does it?

-Quick double-check that your website is kind to all during these challenging times.
+Quickly double-check that your website is kind to all during these challenging times.
+During these times, the CoVid19 Marketing Resources that lie within your website have to be accessible.
 There are many ways to make your website accessible to all, and accessible to all is a great marketing tool!
 A small company website with stable content will be somewhat easy to update using tools to make your page visually and hearing impaired friendly.

 Look into your host provider and see how they recommend updating your content to be accessible.
 It also pays dividends on your SEO capability, and you may have found yourself with a little extra time at home.
 This is time well spent.
 The other piece to this accessibility is making sure that your content is visually appealing to mobile phones and tablets as well, not just desktops alone.
 All screen sizes are in play during this quarantine.

 Double-check your images and what they portray:

 You also want to look at your images and make sure that they are friendly for the times with people experiencing heightened anxiety.
 You do not want to add to the tension in any way.
 If you have pictures of your restaurant with full seats and lines waiting, you may wish to replace those images with a friendly handshake, or your store-branded bag being handed off to a customer waiting in their car if you are doing curbside pickup.
 Appear friendly, and your pictures on your website should convey kindness at the appropriate time.